-Goldsberry & Associates believes the way best way to represent our clients is to get to know them, and for them to get to know us, so we can form a true partnership.
-To that end, we invite you to read our profiles to learn a little more about our legal credentials as well as our personal backgrounds.
-As always, feel free to call us at 281-533-3030.
+Goldsberry & Associates, PLLC, believes the way best way to represent our clients is to get to know them, and for them to get to know us, so we can form a true partnership.
+To that end, we invite you to read our profiles to learn a little more about our legal credentials, as well as our personal backgrounds.
+As always, feel free to call us at 281-485-3500 to schedule a consultation.

 Senior Managing Partner

-Shari Goldsberry is a Board Certified Family Law Specialist who has dedicated her career to providing effective legal counsel to clients at a reasonable cost.
+Shari Goldsberry is Board Certified in Family Law by the Texas Board of Legal Specialization, and she has dedicated her career to providing effective legal counsel to clients at a reasonable cost.
 Her practice areas include family law, appellate practice and mediation services.
 She believes in treating clients as individuals with respect for their legal and financial situation.
 Ms. Goldsberry works aggressively for fair resolutions while striving to limit the costs associated with litigation

 Complementing her excellent skills as a legal advocate and business manager, Ms. Goldsberry has served as the editor of two publications, trained as a mediator and provided pro bono legal services to the underprivileged.